 There's a laser procedure called NightLase that you can use to treat the pallet tissues and shrink them, so you can open the airway up more with that.
 There's also seeing an ENT, and having some upper airway nasal sinus things looked at.
 Which are bit more invasive, but there are things we can do to help.

-Depending on your situation, we can help relieve sleep apnea in a number of ways.
+Depending on your situation, we can help relieve sleep apnea in several ways.
 In mild cases, you may have success with simply sleeping on your side.
-But for patients who require treatment for relief, we can provide:
+For patients who require treatment for relief, we can provide:

-- Custom-made oral appliances that shift your jaw and help open up your airway
+- Custom-made oral appliances that shift your jaw and open up your airway

-- CPAP machines that assist patients with breathing throughout the night
+- CPAP machines that assist with breathing throughout the night

 - NightlaseTM lasers to tighten tissue in the back of your throat, preventing airway obstruction